 Very good news for TEM infrastructure in Sweden with the announcement that the Swedish Foundation for Strategic Research has appointed Per Persson as a Research Infrastructure Fellow (RIF).
 He will run an “atomic resolution cluster” from Linköping and Lund with Crispin Hetherington as the dedicated staff member in Lund.
-The project is funded from January 2016 for 5 years and further details will soon follow about how to access these advanced TEM facilities on an ARC website.
+The project is funded from January 2016 for 5 years and details about how to access these advanced TEM facilities can be found at the ARC website.

 The heads of the ARTEMI nodes met on 27 May 2014 in Linköping as part of the planning for the network’s future.
 From left to right in the photograph are Per Persson (Linköping), Crispin Hetherington (Lund), Gunnar Svensson (Stockholm), Reine Wallenberg (Lund) and Klaus Leifer (Uppsala).
 Eva Olsson from Chalmers could not attend.